b0xw00d/queens_attack/README.md

-# This is a solution for the Queen's Attack code kata.
-Any feedback is welcome!
+# This is a solution for the Queen's Attack code kata in Ruby.
+Any feedback is welcome.

-##Play Instructions: (don't include the $ signs)
+##Play Instructions:

 Clone this repository then navigate to that directory in your terminal:
 ```bash